qinjcsiccas/DiCerAgent/README.txt

 ---------------------------------------------------------------
 5. Data & Models
 ---------------------------------------------------------------
-- The bundled database is a 10% random sample (seed 42) of the original dataset for redistribution; CaWO4 is included as a complete case study with all properties, literature, vectors, and CIF files.
+- The data uploaded in this repository is incomplete: it contains only 10% of the full dataset (a random sample with seed 42) for redistribution; CaWO4 is included as a complete case study with all properties, literature, vectors, and CIF files.
 - If the large FAISS index is missing, the knowledge engine automatically falls back to the CSV-based retrieval channel.
 - external_models/ contains example model-to-plugin conversion cases (e.g. high-entropy ceramic thermal conductivity, oxide melting temperature).